biolab/orange-hugo/content/blog/2019/5/18/business-case-studies-with-orange.md

 +++
 author="Ajda Pretnar"
-date= '2019-05-18 09:25:58+00:00'
+date= '2019-05-18'
 draft= false
 title="Business Case Studies with Orange" type="blog"
+thumbImage = "/blog_img/2019/5/18/wartsila-blog.jpg"
-categories=["business intelligence", "HR", "logistic regression", "nomogram", "predictive models"] shortExcerpt = "Line Plot is one of our recent additions to the visualization widgets.
-It shows data profiles, meaning it plots values for all features in the data set."
+categories=["business intelligence", "HR", "logistic regression", "nomogram", "predictive models"] shortExcerpt = "At the latest workshop we demonstrated how to predict, which employees are most likely to resign in the future."

-longExcerpt = "Line Plot is one of our recent additions to the visualization widgets.
-It shows data profiles, meaning it plots values for all features in the data set.
-Each data instance in a line plot is a line or a ‘profile’."
+longExcerpt = "At the latest workshop in Italy we taught the participants how to identify relevant business use cases and how to predict, which employees are most likely to resign in the future."
 +++

-Previous week Blaz, Robert and I visited Wärtsilä in the lovely Dolina near Trieste, Italy.
-{{< link_new url="https://www.wartsila.com/" name="Wärtsilä">}} is one of the leading designers of lifecycle power solutions for the global marine and energy markets and its
-{{< link_new url="https://www.wartsila.com/ita/en/about" name="subsidiary in Trieste">}} is one of the largest Wärtsilä Group engine production plants.
+Previous week Blaž, Robert and I visited Wärtsilä in the lovely Dolina near Trieste, Italy. {{< link_new url="https://www.wartsila.com/" name="Wärtsilä">}} is one of the leading designers of lifecycle power solutions for the global marine and energy markets and its {{< link_new url="https://www.wartsila.com/ita/en/about" name="subsidiary in Trieste">}} is one of the largest Wärtsilä Group engine production plants.
 We were there to hold a one-day workshop on data mining and machine learning with the aim to identify relevant use cases in business and show how to address them.

 \